 You have rented a pressure washer from the local rental store.
 The sales clerk assures you that this machine will clean your deck “no problem.”
 You get home and now what?
 The “Do It Yourselfer” that you are figures that washing the deck is a task that can be achieved rather easily.
-This may or not be the case.
+This may or may not be the case.
 The next step is setting up the machine.
-You hook up the water supply lines, (Note most require a ¾ inch inline hose.)
-You attach the high pressure hose, and the gun, and turn on the water.
-Pulling the engine recoil cord the machine roars to life. .
-You approach the deck point the tip at the deck, you nervously squeeze the trigger and a jet of water comes forth.
-The next thing you know your cleaning your deck.
+You hook up the water supply lines.
+(NOTE: most require a ¾ inch inline hose.)
+You attach the high pressure hose and the gun, then turn on the water.
+After pulling the engine recoil cord, the machine roars to life.
+You approach the deck, point the tip at the deck, you nervously squeeze the trigger, and a jet of water comes forth.
+The next thing you know, you're cleaning your deck.
 Right?
-Maybe, then again maybe not.
-You release the trigger and inspect your work realizing that you did in fact remove the dirt but you also removed ¼” of wood leaving behind a board that looks more like a sea shell than the nice flat board you had only moments ago.
-The DIY’er deck cleaner you thought you were has mutated into a DYI wood engraver.
-The words ‘No Problem’ echo in your mind and you’re left with a damaged deck and a bruised ego.
+Maybe, then again, maybe not.
+You release the trigger and inspect your work realizing that you did in fact remove the dirt but you also removed ¼” of wood, leaving behind a board that looks more like a sea shell than the nice flat board you had only moments ago.
+The DIY’er deck cleaner you thought you were has mutated into a DIY wood engraver.
+The words "no problem" echo in your mind and you’re left with a damaged deck and a bruised ego.

-Of all the questions I receive about cleaning a deck the most often asked question is “HOW?”
-So, this is going to begin a series of articles on how to clean you deck.
-Whether you deck is wood or composite, periodic cleaning is a requirement if you want your deck to retain the beauty it had on day one.
+Of all the questions I receive about cleaning a deck, the most often asked question is “HOW?”
+So, this is going to begin a series of articles on how to clean your deck.
+Whether your deck is wood or composite, periodic cleaning is a requirement if you want your deck to retain the beauty it had on day one.
 Periodic cleaning is preventative maintenance.
-This maintenance, do correctly, will do more than add years to your deck; it can save you valuable time and money in the long run.
+This maintenance, done correctly, will do more than add years to your deck; it can save you valuable time and money in the long run.

-As mentioned in previous articles, the pressure you need to wash your deck surface is rarely more than 1500 pounds per square inch (PSI).
+As mentioned in previous articles, the pressure you need to wash your deck surface is rarely more than 1,500 pounds per square inch (PSI).
 This is still enough pressure to do damage to soft wood, and enough pressure to leave lap marks on most composite decking.
 Remember: less is more when it comes to pressure washing.
-The pressure washer serves a mechanism to remove embedded dirt and other contaminants.
-Excessive forces on the wood will remove much more than those pollutants you want removed The operators hand will be the only measure as to when too much pressure has be exerted.
+The pressure washer serves as a mechanism to remove embedded dirt and other contaminants.
+Excessive forces on the wood will remove much more than those pollutants you want removed.
+The operator's hand will be the only measure as to when too much pressure has been exerted.
 Having said that, it is the cleaner that should do most of the work in removing the dirt.

 Scrub the deck.
 Sometimes lightly watering down the deck can assist you in applying and spreading the cleaning solutions.
 Many solutions should not be allowed to dry on the wood so periodic spraying/misting may be required.
-Depending on how dirty the deck is you may see the results immediately.
-But often the cleaning compounds require a small period of time to be down the imbedded contaminants.
+Depending on how dirty the deck is, you may see the results immediately.
+But, often the cleaning compounds require a small period of time to break down the imbedded contaminants.

-Once you have scrubbed the entire deck you are now ready for rinsing.
+Once you have scrubbed the entire deck, you are now ready for rinsing.
 Again, a conventional hose and nozzle may work.
-But if you are going to use a pressure washer, this next section will instruct you on the correct techniques to use.
-NOTE: Sometimes raising woods fibers is a direct result of applying pressurized water to a wood surface.
+But, if you are going to use a pressure washer, this next section will instruct you on the correct techniques to use.
+NOTE: Sometimes raising wood fibers is a direct result of applying pressurized water to a wood surface.
 Even the most cautious technique may leave behind these raised fibers.
 These raised fibers can be removed rather easily.
 More on that later.

-Always engage the trigger away from the surface, and away from anything that it may harm including windows and people.
+Always engage the trigger away from the surface, and away from anything that it may harm, including windows and people.
 The water that emerges from the tip is called a ‘fan.’
 The tip is rated in degrees.
 The degree of angle indicates the fan size.
-Zero (0’) is typically a stream of water.
+Zero (0o) is typically a stream of water.
 You will never want to apply a stream of pressurized water to wood.
-A 40’ to 60’ (degree) tip size is standard for cleaning a deck.
-Bringing the fan to the surface you want to sweep the deck.
+A 40o to 60o (degree) tip size is standard for cleaning a deck.
+Bring the fan to the surface where you want to sweep the deck.

-Begin “Sweeping” the deck from the house side out.
-Be consistent in the length you tip it from the surface.
+Begin “sweeping” the deck from the house side out.
+Be consistent in the length when you tip it from the surface.
 This constancy will prevent lap marks.
-The goal in sweeping a deck with a pressure washer is to remove the dirt leaving behind no traces of the pressurized water.
-Too little pressure, or having the fan too far from the water will result in a ‘less’ cleaner surface.
-Too high pressure, or too close to the wood will result in a stripped area.
-In sweeping the surface you need to begin and end with the same pressure.
+The goal in sweeping a deck with a pressure washer is to remove the dirt, leaving behind no traces of the pressurized water.
+Too little pressure, or having the fan too far from the water, will result in a less clean surface.
+Too high pressure, or too close to the wood, will result in a stripped area.
+In sweeping the surface, you need to begin and end with the same pressure.

-The “Long Sweep” is another method.
-Using this method you bring the fan to surface and walk the fan along the length of the board.
+The “long sweep” is another method.
+Using this method, you bring the fan to surface and walk the fan along the length of the board.
 The tip should be at the same distance from the deck from the beginning of the stroke through the whole length of the board.
 This method may require several passes.
-This method works fine for decks that have no railings or obstacles where starting and stopped can be problematic.
-If you use this method with railing structure you will leave behind a line across the surfaces where the fan stopped.
+This method works fine for decks that have no railings or obstacles where starting and stopping can be problematic.
+If you use this method with railing structures, you will leave behind a line across the surfaces where the fan stopped.
 These lines will be difficult to remove as more pressure will have to be applied.
-Thus starts a pattern of more and more pressure and risks damaging the surface.
+Thus, starting a pattern of more and more pressure and risking damaging the surface.

-Once you have completed the whole deck.
-Put away the equipment, and allow the deck to dry.
+Once you have completed the whole deck, put away the equipment and allow the deck to dry.
 Decks look very different from wet to dry.
 Small imperfections can often go unnoticed when the deck is wet.
 Also, raised fiber will be virtually impossible to remove from a wet surface.
-If the topcoat (sealant or stain) you have selected is a one day application to be conducted after washing before the deck dries, it is still my recommendation that you allow the surface to dry a minimum of 24 hours.
-Once the deck has dried inspect your work.
-The finished product should leave behind no lap marks, minimal raised fibers, and clean wood.
+If the topcoat (sealant or stain) you have selected is a one-day application to be conducted after washing before the deck dries, it is still my recommendation that you allow the surface to dry a minimum of 24 hours.
+Once the deck has dried, inspect your work.
+The finished product should leave behind no lap marks, minimal raised fibers and clean wood.
 The surface should be consistent.
 No areas left unwashed.
 And no areas over washed.
-If you deck looks like this, pat yourself on the back, you have done a fine job.
+If your deck looks like this, pat yourself on the back as you have done a fine job.
 The next step is finishing prep and sealing.
 This is my next article.
 For now, be proud of your work.
 Washing a deck is far more difficult than engraving.